crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

-You can make your character walk around with the numeric keypad (try both Numlock on and off) or the "Rogue" keys (hjklyubn).
+You can make your character walk around with the numeric keypad (try both NumLock on and off) or the "Rogue" keys (hjklyubn).
 If this is too slow, you can make your character walk repeatedly by pressing Shift and a direction;
 alternatively, press '/' followed by a direction.
 You will walk in that direction until any of a number of things happen: a hostile monster is visible